ionut-t/perp/README.md

   - View LLM logs.
 - **PSQL commands**: run psql commands (e.g. `\d`, `\dt`, `\l`, etc.).
 - **Export data**:
-  - Export all data returned by the query as JSON to a file.
+  - Export all data returned by the query as JSON/CSV to a file.
   - Export specific rows to a file.
   - Manage exported data in the export view (accessible with `g`):
     - View a list of exported files.